Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Methods

 As the first step in our learning process, we resort to unsupervised $k$-means clustering methods to help us find trends in the data and understand which patient vitals contribute the most to sepsis diagnosis.
 In addition, clustering allows us to tailor our supervised learning methods by training a separate machine learning model for each cluster following the Cluster-then-Predict approach \cite{ClusterPredict} to maximize performance.
 Letting $n$ denote the number of points in our training dataset $\mathcal{X}^{\mathcal{D}}$, the $k$-means clustering gives us a mapping $h: \mathcal{X}^{\mathcal{D}} \mapsto \{1, \dots, k\}^n$ from our training dataset to a grouping of \textit{sub-patients} into clusters.
 This mapping $h$ groups \textit{sub-patients} with a similar feature space together.
 To choose the number of clusters $k$, we looked at two metrics; (i) the ``elbow'' of the mean-squared error curve; (ii) the maximum within cluster concentration as a function of the number of clusters.\footnote{That is, for a given number of clusters $k$, we computed the percentage of septic patients within each cluster and took the maximum overall $k$ clusters.}

-For each cluster $c \in \{1, \dots, k\}$, we train a machine learning classifier $M_c$ on data points from the SMOTE-upsampled training data $\mathcal{X}^{\mathcal{D}}$ mapped to $c$ using the mapping $h$, i.e., the k-means clustering.
+\paragraph{Supervised Learning:} For each cluster $c \in \{1, \dots, k\}$, we train a machine learning classifier $M_c$ on data points from the SMOTE-upsampled training data $\mathcal{X}^{\mathcal{D}}$ mapped to $c$ using the mapping $h$, i.e., the k-means clustering.
 At the time of testing, the same mapping $h$ is used to map \textit{sub-patients} to $c \in \{1, \dots, k\}$, and the machine learning classifier $M_c$ is used for prediction.
 We use XGBoost (eXtreme Gradient Boosting) decision trees \cite{chen2016xgboost} to train the final classifiers for each cluster.
 To maximize precision, we threshold predicted probabilities of the classifier using the value that maximized the $f$-score (Equation \ref{fscore}) for the training data.
-These thresholds are given in Figure \ref{fig:thresholds} in Appendix \ref{app:comp}.
+These thresholds are given in Figure \ref{fig:thresholds} in Supplemental Materials section \ref{app:comp}.

 We choose $f$-score as our metric as it finds a good balance between precision and recall for the prediction task and improves our positive predictive value.

 We benchmark the performance of our algorithm by running $50$ iterations with a different train-test split.
 We ensure that the test set at each iteration is split at the patient level and does not have SMOTE applied to it.
 The same cluster-based machine-learning pipeline is run on data that is not processed using Trust-MAPS, and the performance of the two algorithms are compared in Table \ref{tab:results1}.